Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Experiments

 \subsection{Implementation Details}

 For the \textit{semantic knowledge transfer}, we extract instance cues from the classifier equipped with our PAM.
 We describe the detailed architecture of the classifier and analysis in the supplementary material.
-For the WSSS method, we adopt RRM~\cite{(rrm)zhang2020reliability} that requires only the image-level supervision without saliency maps, therefore, we can keep a fully extra guidance-free setting.
+For the fully-image-level supervised setting, we adopt PMM~\cite{(pmm)li2021pseudo} as our WSSS method because it does not use the saliency maps.

-For the instance segmentation network, we follow the network structure of Panoptic-DeepLab~\cite{(panopticdeeplab)cheng2020panoptic} with a modification; we change the center map from class-agnostic to class-wise for more accurate instance grouping.
-The backbone network is ResNet-50~\cite{(resnet)he2016deep} pre-trained on ImageNet~\cite{(imagenet)deng2009imagenet}.
-We train the network for the 60K iterations with 16 batch size using Adam optimizer~\cite{(adam)kingma2014adam} with a 0.0001 initial learning rate and the polynomial learning rate decay scheduling~\cite{(polynomial)liu2015parsenet}.
-Some approaches \cite{(irn)ahn2019weakly, (liid)liu2020leveraging} adopt an additional training step on Mask R-CNN.
-We denote this step as Mask R-CNN refinement, and for a fair comparison, we apply this step using pseudo labels generated from our network, strictly following the Mask R-CNN training settings.
+For the instance segmentation network, we follow the network structure of Panoptic-DeepLab~\cite{(panopticdeeplab)cheng2020panoptic} with a modification.
+We change the center map from class-agnostic to class-wise for more accurate instance grouping.
+We adopt HRNet48~\cite{(hrnet)sun2019deep} as our backbone network.
+The input size for training is 416${\times}$416, and we keep the original resolution for evaluation.
+We train the network for 70 epochs with 32 batch size using Adam optimizer~\cite{(adam)kingma2014adam} with $5{\times}10^{-5}$ learning rate and polynomial learning rate scheduling~\cite{(polynomial)liu2015parsenet}.
+Some approaches~\cite{(irn)ahn2019weakly, (liid)liu2020leveraging} employ an additional training step on Mask R-CNN~\cite{(mrcnn)he2017mask}; we denote this step as MRCNN refinement and train the Mask R-CNN following the official training recipe using pseudo labels generated by our network.
+We used PyTorch 1.7 framework~\cite{(pytorch)paszke2019pytorch} with CUDA 10.1, CuDNN 7 and 8 NVIDIA V100 GPUs.